trilitech/tezos-developer-docs/src/pages/smart-contracts/simplified-contracts/index.md

 ### Principle

-The idea is that the following steps can will be done in an atomic way (all within the same transaction):
+The idea is that the following steps can be done in an atomic way (all within the same transaction):
 - the borrower receives the requested flash loan amount from the contract
 - the borrower uses the amount in a series of calls to other contracts, that allow them to make some instant profit
 - the borrower then pays the requested amount plus some interest to the contract pocketing any profit made